 As a responsible homeowner, you know that it’s necessary to have your home’s HVAC systems and ducts periodically cleaned to remove dust, mold, dander, and more.
 Unfortunately, like any other necessity, there are unscrupulous con-men out there who will charge top dollar for the service while providing sub-par service or worse.
 How do you avoid dishonest contractors or even outright air duct cleaning scams?
-Follow this simple advice when shopping for a contractor in Connecticut – or save yourself some time and simply call Preferred Hood & Duct.
+Follow this simple advice when shopping for a contractor in Monterey – or save yourself some time and simply call Preferred Hood & Duct.

 If a company’s price sounds too good to be true, it probably is.
 Many companies will advertise with coupons in local publications for first time specials or similar “deals” for duct cleaning services as low as $50 for an entire house.
 When you bring them in for a consultation or cleaning, they’ll invariably insist that something is wrong with your HVAC system, and it needs a costly repair right away.
 A low, low introductory price doesn’t sound so enticing after a vigorous upsell.
 If something seems fishy, get a second opinion.